Nikeshkumar-tk/Nikeshkumar-tk/README.md

 I Enjoy building apps and exploring new stuffs.

-* 🌍  I'm based in Kerala
+* 🌍  I'm based in Pune, India
 * 🖥️  Exploring and new technologies
 * ✉️  You can contact me at [nikeshkumartk2020@gmail.com](mailto:nikeshkumartk2020@gmail.com)
 * 🧠  Opensource enthusiast